A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Experiments

-\subsubsection{Ablation Study}
+\subsection{Ablation Study}

-As is shown in Table \ref{Tab:Ablation}, to explore the effects of the handling methods for overlapping triples in BiTT scheme and our decoder architecture, we perform the ablation tests based on BiTT-BERT and the NYT dataset.``BiTT-BERT w/o Group" means that the ``\emph{EPO} Handling" described in Section \ref{sssect:EPO} is dropped, replaced by adding the relation categories information to $P_2$, $P_3$ and $P_4$ of the BiTT tags. ``BiTT-BERT w/o Bidirectional" implies that we only build the forward forest in a sentence and then generate the forward tags. ``BiTT-BERT w/o Multi-head" indicates that the multi-head structure in our framework is substituted by the one-head structure, which is illustrated in the ``Decoder" part of Section \ref{sssec:decoder}.
+As is shown in Table \ref{Tab:Ablation}, to explore the effects of the handling methods for overlapping triples in BiTT scheme and our decoder architecture, we perform the ablation tests based on BiTT-BERT and the NYT dataset.
+BiTT-BERT ``w/o Group" means that the ``\emph{EPO} Handling" described in Section \ref{sssect:EPO} is dropped \yankun{while} replaced by adding the relation categories information to $P_2$, $P_3$ and $P_4$ of the BiTT tags.
+BiTT-BERT ``w/o Bidirectional" implies that we only build the forward forest in a sentence and then generate the forward tags, BiTT-BERT ``w/o Multi-head" indicates that the multi-head structure in our framework is substituted by the one-head structure, which is illustrated in the decoder module of our joint RE model in Section \ref{ssec:model}.

 From Table \ref{Tab:Ablation}, we have observed some impressive facts when comparing these three ablation tests with BiTT-BERT.
-First, the grouping operation greatly improves the performance of our framework on not only \emph{EPO} but also \emph{ELS} and \emph{ILS}, since it reduces a complex relation graph into several simpler ones in a sentence.
-And it also reduces the parameters of the decoder module.
-Second, the backward forest can effectively supplement the triples that can not be totally represented by a single forward forest in \emph{ILS}.
+First, the grouping operation greatly improves the performance of our framework on not only \emph{EPO} (17.2\%) but also \emph{ELS} (11.1\%) and \emph{ILS} (17.2\%), since it reduces a complex relation graph into several simpler ones in a sentence.
+And it also reduces the categories of BiTT tags, since the information of relation categories and entity types does not need to be added to the tags.
+Second, the backward forest can effectively supplement the triples that cannot be totally represented by a single forward forest, which provides an \emph{F1} score boost of 10.8\% for \emph{ILS} sentences.
+The backward forest also boosts the \emph{F1} score on \emph{EPO} and \emph{ELS} sentences by 1.0\% and 2.8\%.
+This indicates that when the sub-tree of a node is discarded due to the wrong prediction of the forward forest, the backward forest can supplement the information of the missing node.
 Last, compared with the one-head structure, the multi-head structure can decrease the parameters of the decoder module, thus lessen the computation burden and the training time in an epoch.
+Besides, the F1 score of multi-head is 1.2\% higher than one-head.
+This indicates that multi-head does not make the interaction of the four parts of BiTT labels less, but makes the labels with fewer occurrences to be trained more.